Mobile game: History

+Mobile gaming grew rapidly over the next several years, buoyed by rapid expansion in China.
+By 2016, top mobile games were earning over a year, and the total revenue for the mobile games sector had surpassed that of other video game areas.

-Other major trends in mobile games have include the hyper-casual game such as Flappy Bird and Crossy Road and location-based games like Pokémon Go.
+Other major trends in mobile games include hyper-casual games such as Flappy Bird or Crossy Road, and location-based games like Pokémon Go.

-Mobile gaming has impacted the larger video game market by drawing demand away from handheld video game consoles; both Nintendo and Sony had seen major drops in sales of their 2011 handhelds compared to their 2004 predecessors as a result of mobile gaming.
+Mobile gaming has impacted the larger video game market by drawing demand away from handheld video game consoles; both Nintendo and Sony had seen major drops in sales of their eighth generation handhelds compared to their seventh generation predecessors as a result of mobile gaming.
 At the same time, mobile gaming introduced the concept of microconsoles, low-cost, low-powered home video game consoles that used mobile operating systems to take advantage of the wide variety of games available on these platforms.